 Since these chargers are powered by the sun, you’ll never have to worry about your portable charger being uncharged when you need it most.
 Some chargers have more USB ports than others, so if size is an issue, we have some choices for you.
 Likewise, most portable solar chargers have up to 400 hours of battery life, so you won’t have to worry about running out of juice in a pinch.

-Things to look for in a solar phone charger:
+What to look for in a solar phone charger

 - The best solar phone chargers have at least seven watts to charge a phone and 15 watts to charge a larger device.

 - Size matters!
 Having more surface area means more sun to soak, so you’ll have more watts and your device will charge faster.

 - The best portable solar chargers have multiple ports which are important if you have more than one device to juice up.

 Check out our top choices when it comes to solar-powered phone chargers below and ditch your current portable that needs just as much charging as your smartphone does — just don’t forget to make sure your choice is compatible with your phone before purchasing!

 1. BigBlue 24W Portable Solar Charger

-Big Blue makes multiple solar chargers and this one contains three USB ports, which is great for a family camping trip or a day at the beach.
-It is lightweight and easy to store in a backpack.
+Big Blue makes multiple solar chargers, and their new 24W portable charger contains three USB ports, which is great for a family camping trip or a day at the beach.
+It’s also lightweight, foldable and easy to store in a backpack.
 The special PET-polymer surface is waterproof, fog-proof, and the ports are covered by a cloth shield and rubber proofing.
-So don’t worry about a little rain or wet, your solar charger will be just fine.
+So don’t worry about a little rain or moisture, as your solar charger will be just fine.
+Like all of the best solar-powered phone chargers, it can juice up Apple, Samsung and Google Pixel phones, as well as devices from other brands.